randyombiro8-pixel/Akan-name-generator/README.md

 And select my gender (male/female)
 And click "Generate My Akan Name"
 Then I should see my Akan name displayed
 And see the day of the week I was born

-Story 2: Invalid Date Validation
+  -Story 2: Invalid Date Validation
 As a user
 I want to be notified if I enter an invalid date
 So that I can correct my input